John Hanbury-Williams: Military career

 During the First World War he was head of the British military mission with the Russian Stavka and was mentioned in despatches.
 He was popular with the Russian leaders because he was a relative of Charles Hanbury Williams.
 David Lloyd George later recorded in his War Memoirs (published in the 1930s) that he was charming, hardworking and able to point out faults without causing offence.
 However, historian George Cassar writes that he had little knowledge of Eastern Europe and could not speak Russian, so had to converse with Russian generals in French; he had only limited dealings with his French counterpart General de Laguiche.
 He also had only limited dealings with the British Military Attache Lt-Col Alfred Knox (who had been in Russia since 1911 and was jealous of Hanbury Williams’ job), nor with Knox's assistant Captain James Blair – both of these men could speak Russian, and Knox often toured the Russian Army while Blair remained in Petrograd.

 This post provided Hanbury-Williams with direct access to the Tsar.
 He later wrote a book titled The Emperor Nicholas II, as I knew him, published in 1922.
 He was in charge of the British Prisoners of War Department at The Hague from August 1917 to March 1918 and at Bern from April 1918 to December 1918.
-He retired from the Army in 1919.
-He was Her Majesty's Marshal of the Diplomatic Corps in the Royal Household of the Sovereign of England from 1920 to 1934.
+He retired from the army in August 1919.

+He was His Majesty's Marshal of the Diplomatic Corps in the Royal Household of the Sovereign of England from 1920 to 1934.
 Hanbury-Williams was Colonel Commandant of the Oxfordshire and Buckinghamshire Light Infantry from 1918 to the time of his death when he was succeeded in the post by General Sir Bernard Paget.
 He was Extra Equerry to the King from 1934.